Limitierte Aktion Absorber ANNA

 We help you identify the right spots – and avoid wasting space.

-9. Why individual planning is crucial – instead of standard off-the-shelf solutions
+9. Why individual planning is crucial – instead of standard, off-the-shelf solutions.

 Summary & Contact

-Whether it's a small club room or a large rehearsal hall: We analyze, advise, and deliver high-quality acoustic solutions that really work.
+Whether it's a small club room or a large rehearsal hall: We analyze, advise and deliver high-quality acoustic solutions that really work.

-Phone: 01520-3130482
+Telephone: 01520-3130482

 Email: audio@frankustika.de

-Or use our ...
+Or use our contact form.